-Location and Boundaries
+2.2 Location and Boundaries

-2.3 Attached is a Proposals Map which identifies Woburn Sands' location and boundaries (shown in red).
+The attached map (Appendix 2) identifies Woburn Sands' location and boundaries (shown in red).
 The town is approximately 5 miles South East of Central Milton Keynes and 2 miles from the M1.
 A feature of the town is the fact that the county boundary between Buckinghamshire and Bedfordshire runs through the settlement.
 Broadly speaking the area to the East of Weathercock Lane and the South of Hardwick Road are in Bedfordshire (the parishes of Aspley Guise and Aspley Heath respectively).
 The population of the civil parish of Woburn Sands is approximately 3,000 but the wider population of the Woburn Sands area who regard the Woburn Sands High Street as their "centre" is about twice this number.
 The wider Woburn Sands population make use of the facilities in all three parishes which makes the planning of each of the parishes particularly challenging.

-2.4 The consensus of opinion at the Issues Meeting was that, although the Plan should cover the parish of Woburn Sands and thus be sponsored by the Woburn Sands Town Council, the policies in the Plan should reflect the wishes of the residents of the wider Woburn Sands area.
+The consensus of opinion at the Issues Meeting was that, although the Plan should cover the parish of Woburn Sands and thus be sponsored by the Woburn Sands Town Council, the policies in the Plan should reflect the wishes of the residents of the wider Woburn Sands area.
 Accordingly the adjacent Parish Councils have been formally consulted on the Plan and, where appropriate, their views are reflected in the policies set out in the Plan.
-Although some attending the Issues Meeting suggested that the parish boundaries should be re-drawn (particularly in the area of Burrows Close and Weathercock Lane) it was recognised that this could be a difficult process and there was therefore no overwhelming majority to do so and everyone attending the meeting was keen to ensure that all the parishes should work together in the provision of community services regardless of boundaries.
-However in accordance with the Neighbourhood Planning (General) Regulations 2012 the policies set out in this Plan apply only to the Woburn Sands parish and not to the adjoining parishes.
-The italicised policies are not required under the neighbourhood planning legislation but are included to give a more comprehensive plan.
+Although some attending the Issues Meeting suggested that the parish boundaries should be re-drawn (particularly in the area of Burrows Close and Weathercock Lane) it was recognised that this could be a difficult process and there was therefore no overwhelming majority to do so.
+However everyone attending the meeting was keen to ensure that all the parishes should work together in the provision of community services regardless of boundaries.

-2.5 The Woburn Sands Town Council is keen to work with its neighbours but, equally, has a responsibility to ensure that the council-tax payers of Woburn Sands are not disadvantaged by planning and operational decisions made elsewhere.
+The Woburn Sands Town Council is keen to work with its neighbours but, equally, has a responsibility to ensure that the council-tax payers of Woburn Sands are not disadvantaged by planning and operational decisions made elsewhere.
 It is also important that the costs of the services and facilities of Woburn Sands are not solely borne by the residents of Woburn Sands and, to this end, the Woburn Sands Town Council will continue to engage with the adjacent Parish Councils to seek reasonable financial contributions from those parishes.
 Equally, it is recognised that residents of Woburn Sands use facilities in neighbouring parishes.
 It has therefore been agreed by all the Parish Councils involved that an underlying objective of this Plan is to minimise the adverse effect of the boundaries on the local population.
 This will be monitored by the existing Parish Liaison Committee (where representatives from Woburn Sands, Aspley Guise, Wavendon, and Aspley Heath meet).